DeBox (BOX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeBox Historical Price

-According to the latest data gathered on DeBox live price page, the current price of DeBox is 0.0054395USD.
-The circulating supply of DeBox(BOX) is 265.48M BOX , giving it a market capitalization of $1.44M.
+According to the latest data gathered on DeBox live price page, the current price of DeBox is 0.00714379USD.
+The circulating supply of DeBox(BOX) is 265.48M BOX , giving it a market capitalization of $1.90M.

 The DeBox Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.